 Becoming an RCN rep gives you the chance to make a real difference to your patients, the working lives of yourself and your colleagues - and even the future of nursing.

-If you are an RCN member and a registered nurse or a health care assistant in employment, you can apply to become an RCN learning representative, safety representative or steward.
+If you are an RCN member and a registered nurse, nursing associate, nursing support worker or health care assistant in employment, you can apply to become an RCN learning representative, safety representative or steward.
 Being a rep is rewarding.
 You will get support from a close community of reps and RCN staff.
-Ongoing learning and development will help you become active as a rep and you will learn new skills which can enhance your nursing role.
+Ongoing learning and development will help you become active as a rep and you will learn new skills, which can enhance your nursing role.
 Students are not eligible to become reps, however, there are other ways you can get involved as a student member.

 Once we have received your application, someone will then contact you to arrange an informal chat to discuss the role.
 This will give you an opportunity to talk through any questions you might have.
 More information about the application process is detailed in the booklet.